 You qualify by building up enough ‘qualifying years’ before state pension age.
 A qualifying year is a tax year in which you have sufficient earnings upon which you have paid, are treated has having paid or have been credited with, National Insurance Contributions (NICs).

-In 20156-17, you need to have £8,060 or more of such earnings if you are an employee or £5,965 or more if you are self-employed.
+In 2017-18, you need to have minimum weekly earnings of £157 if you are an employee or £2.85 per week or more if you are self-employed.
 The number of qualifying years is equal to about 90% of your working life, calculated from the start of the tax year when you reach 16 to the end of the tax year before the one in which you reach state pension age.